 In November of 2019, I had my annual MRI and I was told I had two very small spots in my brain.
 So off I go, to go see the radiation oncologist.
 He informed me that it was very small and we are just going to monitor it, I said ok and off I go home to inform my husband and family.
 Now I go every 3 months for MRIs and the spots were always stable.
 That gave me my confidence and my cockiness back.
 Thankfully they’ve been stable for about 3 years now and thought I got this.
 So I thought!

-Learning about my brain mets growth
+Learning about my brain mets growth from my scan result

 Up until 2/21/2022, after my virtual appointment, I was told my brain mets grew.
 I knew the possibility of them growing and I knew that time will come.
 But the news hit me differently, it was a hit that had me in tears for days.
 It brought me down to where I started thinking about my granddaughter and future grandchildren.